symbol/symbol-docs/source/guides/namespace/registering-a-subnamespace.rst

 Creating a subnamespace
 #######################

-Create subnamespaces to organize your assets.
+Once you have a registered root :doc:`namespace <../../concepts/namespace>`, you can create up to ``3`` levels of subnamespaces to organize your assets.

 *************
 Prerequisites
 *************

 - Complete :doc:`registering a namespace <registering-a-namespace>` guide.
+- Register a :doc:`namespace <../../concepts/namespace>` with an account.

 ************************************
 Method #01: Using the Desktop Wallet
 ************************************

-1. Click on “**Namespace**” on the left-side menu.
-Go to the “**Create sub namespaces**” tab.
+1. Click on "**Namespace**" on the left-side menu.
+Go to the "**Create subnamespaces**" tab.

 .. figure:: ../../resources/images/screenshots/desktop-register-subnamespace-1.gif
     :align: center
     :width: 800px

-2. Enter information for your sub namespace.
-Click “**Send**”.
+2. Enter information for your subnamespace.
+Click "**Send**".
 Verify the information on the popup and enter your wallet password.
-Click “**Confirm**”.
+Click "**Confirm**".

-Note: you need a root namespace to create a sub namespace.

 .. figure:: ../../resources/images/screenshots/desktop-register-subnamespace-2.gif
     :align: center
     :width: 800px

-3. You can check that the sub namespace has been created by going back to the “**Owned namespaces**” tab.
-If the sub namespace does not show, try clicking on the update icon.
+3. You can check that the sub namespace has been created by going back to the "**Owned namespaces**" tab.
+If the subnamespace does not show, try clicking on the update icon.

 .. figure:: ../../resources/images/screenshots/desktop-register-subnamespace-3.gif
     :align: center
     :width: 800px

+When the subnamespace is created, link the subnamespace with a :doc:`mosaic <../namespace/link-a-namespace-to-a-mosaic>` or :doc:`address <../namespace/link-a-namespace-to-an-address>`.

 *************************
 Method #02: Using the SDK
 *************************

-Once you have a registered root :doc:`namespace <../../concepts/namespace>`, you can create up to ``3`` levels of subnamespaces to **organize your assets**.

-This code example creates a subnamespace called ``bar`` under the namespace ``foo``.
+The next code snippet creates a subnamespace called ``bar`` under the namespace ``foo``.

 .. example-code::